rapenne-s/snap-peergos/README.md

 Because of snap sandboxing rules, peergos snap is not allowed to read dotfiles from your home directory.

-When using the **Sync** feature, the error `Mount point not found` appears due to the sandboxing.
-This is because peergos tries to list mountpoints and it is not allowed to do so.
-The only drawback, apart the extra error, is that peergos is not able to verify the free disk space to stop synchronizing if the filesystem is nearly full.
+When using the **Sync** feature, peergos is not allowed to scan for mountpoints and check available disk, the mechanism that stops syncing data if the free disk space is low is disabled.